TubercularOx/darkhaunter/Geekery/roy.md

 ## Level

-In [comic 1341](https://www.giantitp.com/comics/oots1341.html), Roy attacks Nale four times in a row, reasonably indicating a full attack.
+In [comic 1341](https://www.giantitp.com/comics/oots1341.html), Roy attacks Nale four times in a row, suggesting a full attack.
 A fighter needs to be at least 16th level to make four attacks in a full attack.

 ## Strength

 Roy considers himself the [same strength as a Frost Giant](https://www.giantitp.com/comics/oots1075.html).
-Frost giants have a base strength of 29 and this one may be [stronger than average](https://www.giantitp.com/comics/oots1061.html).
-For the bull rush attempt in this comic, the Frost Giant is Large and that matters, but Roy does mention that explicitly.
+Frost giants have a base Strength of 29, though this one may be [stronger than average](https://www.giantitp.com/comics/oots1061.html), which creates some uncertainty.
+The giant's Large size also contributes to its bull rush modifier, but Roy explicitly acknowledges that advantage.

+This scene provides evidence that Roy's Strength may instead be around 29.

-Before this scene the thread estimated Roy's strength at 24, based on [carrying capacity](https://forums.giantitp.com/showthread.php?4912-Class-and-Level-Geekery-II/page47&p=3226830#post3226830) and the belt of giant strength [earned](https://www.giantitp.com/comics/oots0687.html) since that point.
+Before this comic, Roy's Strength was often estimated around 24 based on his carrying capacity and the Belt of Giant Strength [earned](https://www.giantitp.com/comics/oots0687.html) after his carrying capacity was calculated.

-Some feel a strength of 24 seems light for Roy's dialog, and prefer to see his strength as "comparable to a Frost Giant".

 ## Run

-Roy carries Durkon when they are fleeing.
+Roy [carries Durkon](https://www.giantitp.com/comics/oots0005.html) when they are fleeing.
 This is odd because a Human and a Dwarf have the same movement speed when both are in heavy armor.
 The Run feat would give Roy additional running speed.
 This makes carrying Durkon practical.

+## Jump

+In [Strip 1004](https://www.giantitp.com/comics/oots1004.html), Roy jumps very high.
+Some argue this is a sign that he has points in the Jump skill.
+Others argue that the jump is achievable with Roy's significant Strength.
+The Run feat also grants a bonus to Jump checks.
+This should be considered if he's interpreted as having that feat.

 ## Combat Brute, Improved Sunder

-In Strip 795, Roy strikes Thog's axe, breaking it, then goes on to damage Thog's tusk, which enrages Thog.
+In [Strip 795](https://www.giantitp.com/comics/oots0795.html), Roy strikes Thog's axe, breaking it, then goes on to damage Thog's tusk, which enrages Thog.

 One interpretation is that breaking Thog's axe is a successful Sunder attempt, after which Roy used the Combat Brute feat's Sundering Cleave tactic to attack Thog directly.
 Improved Sunder is a prerequisite for Combat Brute, and it explains why Roy did not trigger an attack of opportunity when Sundering Thog's axe.

 ## Improved Disarm

-In Strip 1003, Greg tries to cast a spell, and Roy interrupts him with the Spellsplinter maneuver.
+In [Strip 1003](https://www.giantitp.com/comics/oots1003.html), Greg tries to cast a spell, and Roy interrupts him with the Spellsplinter maneuver.
 After the cutaway panel, Greg's staff is on the floor.

 One reconstruction is that the attack of opportunity from Spellsplinter was a disarm attempt, knocking Greg's staff to the floor.
 A disarm attempt would itself provoke an attack of opportunity unless Roy has Improved Disarm.